Sometimes the most terrifying, and therefore most courageous, thing you can do is admit that you are not coping and ask for support.

-So I took my own advice.
 I dropped the mask and let my friends in.
-I told them I was struggling and needed their help.
+I told them I was struggling and needed help.
 And they cast a supportive net around me.

-Not everyone will applaud your excruciating vulnerability and courage – as Brené Brown found in her shame research, courage can hold up an uncomfortable mirror to others’ sense of inadequacy – but those who do, they are your true friends.
+Not everyone will applaud your excruciating vulnerability and courage.
+As Brené Brown found in her shame research, courage can hold up an uncomfortable mirror to others’ sense of inadequacy.
+But those who do applaud and support you, they are your true friends.

 What the sex therapist said to me en route to the burlesque show